Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 This system allows you to track how many players/entities are there on your world and run your desired commands based on the values obtained.

-> Note; you cannot track entities in unloaded chunks though players can still be tracked regardless.
+> Note: you cannot track entities in unloaded chunks though players can still be tracked regardless.

 ## Setup